-Looking for Massachusetts pharmacy tech information?
+Looking for Massachusetts pharmacy tech license information?
 Following are the important facts you need to know about the requirements for pharmacy technicians in Massachusetts.

 Does Massachusetts regulate pharmacy technicians?
-Yes.

 No. However, you must be either nationally certified by PTCB or ICPT or be certified by the state of Massachusetts after successfully completing their Board-approved training program or completing 500 hours of pharmacy technician employment and passing the Board-approved exam.

 PTCB (PTCE) and ICPT (ExCPT).
 In addition, the board will also accept exam results from their approved pharmacy technician exam.

 Certification or training must be completed before registering.

 Is licensure required?
-Yes.

 What do I have to do to become licensed?